81 Introduction to acid-base balance

 • Using the equation CO2 + H2O ↔ H+ + HCO3 , explain what happens to pH when arterial blood PCO2 and HCO3 concentrations change.

 Proper physiological functioning depends on a very tight balance between the concentrations of acids and bases in the blood.
-Acid-balance balance is measured using the pH scale (Figure X.X).
-A variety of buffering systems permits blood and other bodily fluids to maintain a narrow pH range (7.35 – 7.45), even in the face of perturbations.
+Acid-base balance is measured using the pH scale (Figure 81.1).
+A variety of buffering systems permit blood and other bodily fluids to maintain a narrow pH range (7.35 – 7.45), even in the face of perturbations.
 A buffer is a chemical system that prevents a radical change in fluid pH by dampening the change in hydrogen ion concentrations in the case of excess acid or base.
 Most commonly, the substance that absorbs the ions is either a weak acid, which takes up hydroxyl ions, or a weak base, which takes up hydrogen ions.

 This table gives examples of solutions from PH of zero to 14.
 Examples of solutions with a PH of zero include battery acid and strong hydrofluoric acid.
 An example of a solution with a pH of one is the hydrochloric acid secreted by the stomach lining.
 Examples of solutions with a PH of two include lemon juice and vinegar.
 Examples of solutions with a PH of three include grapefruit juice, orange juice and soda.
 Examples of solutions with a PH of four include tomato juice and acid rain.
 Examples of solutions with a PH of five include soft drinking water and black coffee.
 Examples of solutions with a PH of six include urine and saliva.
 An example of a solution with a PH of seven is pure water.
 An example of a solution with a PH of eight is sea water.
 An example of a solution with a PH of nine is baking soda.
 Examples of solutions with a PH of ten include saline lake water and milk of magnesia.
 An example of a solution with a PH of eleven is an ammonia solution.
 An example of a solution with a PH of twelve is soapy water.
 Examples of solutions with a PH of thirteen include bleach and oven cleaner.
 An example of a solution with a PH of fourteen is liquid drain cleaner.